chaosbot/Chaos/README.md

 * **It has root access on its server.**  This means you are able to install packages and perform other privileged operations, provided you can initiate those changes through a pull request.
-* **Its domain name is chaosthebot.com,** but nothing is listening on any port...yet.
+* **Its domain name is chaosthebot.com,**, the netdata HTTP server is listening on port 19999
 * **It's hosted on a low-tier machine in the cloud.**  This means there aren't a ton of resources available to it: 2TB network transfer, 30GB storage, 2GB memory, 1 cpu core.
 Try not to deliberately DoS it.